TYPES OF CYBER ATTACKS

 Exploitation of vulnerabilities

-- Tools for protection: keeping applications up to date (1-day), anti-virus to protect against 0-day vulnerabilities, and EDR to detect intrusions where necessary.
+- Tools for protection: keeping applications up to date (1-day), anti-virus to protect against 0-day vulnerabilities, and EDR to detect intrusions.

 Password-based attacks